Easy Thai Pineapple Fried Rice

 • Cashews.
 Add buttery richness.
 Either unsalted or salted cashews are great — simply adjust the salt level at the end.

 1. Heat a wok on medium-high heat.
-Add 1 Tbsp oil and red curry paste and mix until fragrant.
+Add 1 Tbsp vegetable oil and red curry paste and mix until fragrant.

 2. Add pork and cook until no longer pink.